 Over the several days she had family members with her at all times, except when the nurses needed them out to change the bed.
 Waiting for the white blood cell count to improve.
 Each morning we were anxious to get the morning lab report results.
 Her vital organs were all stable considering the stress her body was under.

 On the evening of July 2, 2014, Linda’s blood pressure and blood oxygen level dropped.
 Doctors were able to get them both back up with the ventilator but the lactic acid level in her blood was high.
 The increasing lactic acid caused her blood pressure to drop until her heart muscle was not able to get enough blood and stopped beating.
 At 8:50 pm on July 2, 2014, our beloved Linda passed away.
 She left behind a devastated family: loving husband, 5 children, 15 grandchildren, 1 great grandchild, 3 sisters, 2 brothers and countless friends.

 With way too much effort than should have been necessary, her family moved quickly over the 4th of July weekend to get one of Linda’s few blood samples left at the hospital over to Lab Corp to have it tested for DPD deficiency.
-They tested for only one gene mutation: IVS14+1 G>A mutation (*2A).
-She did not have DPD deficiency, at least not this mutation yet her body did not tolerate fluorouracil.
-More research is necessary to determine what other gene mutations give evidence of DPD deficiency.
-It’s bad enough to lose a loved one to cancer, but it is devastating to lose a loved one due to medicine administered to treat cancer.
+Lab Corp only tested for one gene mutation: IVS14+1 G>A mutation (*2A)- the most common variant.
+In July 2021, Linda’s daughter, Karen, received results from her DPD genotype test from Mayo Clinic Laboratories.
+Karen has a congenital DPD deficiency; her gene mutation variant is *13 heterozygous (c.1679T>G).
+It’s likely that Linda had the same gene mutation variant.